Health Information and Tools > Patient Care Handouts > Learning About Peripheral Arterial Disease (PAD)

 Other symptoms may include weak or tired legs.
 You might have trouble walking or balancing.

-How can you prevent PAD?
+How can you help prevent PAD?

 • Manage other health problems, including diabetes, high blood pressure, and high cholesterol.
+If you think you may have a problem with alcohol or drug use, talk to your doctor.

 How is PAD treated?